This is based on opinion. Please don't list it on a work's trope example list.

 The way she yells that she'll kill them is really scary in the English version.
 This troper never thought Alison Lohman's voice could get that high-pitched.

 Nausicaš's reaction doesn't help either.
-In fact, the only thing that snaps her out of her aggressive state is Lord Yupa getting between her and the guy she was going to run through with a sword.
+In fact, the only thing that snaps her out of the frenzy is Lord Yupa deliberately intercepting her attempt to impale a Tolmekian... by getting himself stabbed.

 Some of the insect designs in both manga and movie are really creepy, particularly the flying ringworm thing◊.